 Some tactics for keeping existing customers coming back

-Once you understand better why and how people stay loyal to your online shop, you can implement specific tactics in your strategy to stimulate retention further and multiply the value of a growing number of existing customers.
+Once you understand better why and how people stay loyal to your online shop, you can implement specific tactics in your strategy to prevent customer churn, further stimulate retention and multiply the value of a growing number of existing customers.

 Here are a few such retention tactics.